Through the Blue

 VILLAGE CHARM

-Skopelos’ Chora (main town) was designated a protected Traditional Settlement of Outstanding Beauty in 1978.
-A stone-paved waterfront (pedestrian-only in the evenings) is crowned by an ascending vision of terracotta roofed houses, while mulberry and plane trees dot the seafront boulevard.
+Skopelos’ Chora (main town) was designated a Protected Traditional Settlement of Outstanding Natural Beauty in 1978, and it’s easy to see why.
+Along its stone-paved waterfront—pedestrianised in the evenings—terracotta-roofed houses rise amphitheatrically up the hillside, while mulberry and plane trees lend welcome shade to the seafront promenade.
 Unlike the dry Cyclades, there’s always a tree-shaded bench for baby to sneak a snooze on with Dad, while Mom slips off into Jasmine-scented back alleyways for a bout of island shopping.

 Skopelos town waterfront